-AGCM stated that Google bases its economic activity on the offer of a wide range of products and services connected to the Internet, which include technologies for online advertising, search tools, cloud computing, software, and hardware.
+AGCM stated that Google bases its economic activity on offering a wide range of products and services connected to the Internet, including technologies for online advertising, search tools, cloud computing, software, and hardware.

 “Apple collects, profiles, and uses user data for commercial purposes through the use of its devices and services.
 Therefore, even without proceeding to any transfer of data to third parties, Apple directly exploits the economic value through a promotional activity to increase the sale of its products and/ or those of third parties through its commercial platforms App Store, iTunes Store, and Apple Books,” the AGCM statement said.

 In a statement to The Verge, Google said it disagrees with the ruling and plans to appeal.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “We give people simple controls to manage their information and limit the use of personal data, and we work hard to be fully compliant with the consumer protection rules,” a spokesperson was quoted as saying.